How To Make A Fairy Garden

-It’s that time of the year again, where my mind starts thinking about fairies and building little fairy miniature gardens.
-It’s becoming a bit of a tradition for my girls and I to make them each spring -see last year’s mini garden here, and here, and the year before that here.
-Today I’m sharing how to make an outdoor fairy garden.
+It's that time of the year again, where my mind starts thinking about fairies and building little fairy miniature gardens.
+It's becoming a bit of a tradition for my girls and I to make them each spring -see last year's mini fairy garden here, and birthday party fairy garden here.
+Today I'm sharing how to make an outdoor fairy garden with lots of DIY fairy garden ideas for you.

 I usually start out making a fairy house with little dollar store or craft store bird houses, and make a few minor adjustments to make them into the perfect little fairy homes.

-Start by using a little saw to cut off the perch.
-Then use your saw to cut off the end of a regular old paint stick to make a little fairy door.
+Start by using a little saw to cut off the bird perch.
+Then use your saw to cut off the end of a regular old paint stick to make little fairy doors for your houses.
 Attach the doors to the tiny houses with a little finishing nail.
-Leave the nail sticking out a little for the perfect tiny door knob.
+When you hammer the door onto the house, leave the nail sticking out a little for the perfect tiny door knob.
 You could also use a bit of wood glue as well.

-Then we usually paint them in pretty colours and add a little glitter here and there for a the perfect fairy touch.
-You can use ordinary acrylic paint.
+Then we usually paint the houses in pretty colours of acrylic paints and add a little glitter here and there for a the perfect fairy touch.
+You can use ordinary acrylic paint for an indoor fairy garden.
 To make the houses work in your outdoor space, you can seal the houses with some spray on sealer.
-It’s also a great idea to get kids involved in in the painting.
+It's also a great idea to get kids involved in in the painting.
 I often let my kids each make their own, with their own colors and their own fairy garden design.
 This is a great way to let kids add a little imagination and create a really magical garden.
+You might even choose different themes for your fairy houses, and make an entire village.

 Pinecone Fairy House

-This year I wanted to change it up a little and I’ve added a few more fun details to the house construction.
-I may or may not have watched a few too many Tinker Bell movies over the last few years, and I found myself thinking “what would the fairies use”?
+This year I wanted to change it up a little and I've added a few more fun details to the house construction.
+I may or may not have watched a few too many Tinker Bell movies over the last few years since they're a favourite with my little girls, and I found myself thinking "what would the fairies use"?
 They seem to use anything they can find -at least in the movies, so I incorporated a few things these magical creatures might have on hand too.

 The first house I made this year has a shingle roof made with pine cones.
 I just bent little pieces of pine cone off with my fingers, and hot glued them in an overlapping shingle style to create the roof.
 Afterward I gave it a coat of glitter paint for a little fairy sparkle in our whimsical fairy garden.